KevinMarquette/kevinmarquette.github.io/_posts/2017-05-18-Powershell-TypeExtension-DSL-part-5.md

 # The example DSL

-Here is my draft example of how that DSL should look for creating `TypeExtension` properties for a class.
+Here is my draft example of how that DSL could look for creating `TypeExtension` properties for a class.

     # Extend the System.Array type
     TypeExtension [System.Array] {